Sleep on the go - The best tips for sleeping on the go

 1. Sleep while traveling

-2. How does lack of sleep affect it?
+2. How does lack of sleep affect you?

 Schlafmangel auf Reisen

-In order to use the limited vacation days or short business trips as sensibly as possible, travelers often forego valuable hours of sleep.
-Fatigue & lack of sleep not only have a negative effect on physical well-being and memory, but also impair the ability to process information and also promote mood swings, emotional instability and attention deficits.
-All things that you don't want, whether it's a business trip or a holiday trip.
+In order to make the most of limited vacation days or short business trips, travelers often forego valuable hours of sleep.
+Overtiredness & lack of sleep not only have a negative impact on physical well-being and memory, but also impair, among other things, the ability to process information and also promote mood swings, emotional instability and attention deficits.
+All things that you don't want, whether it's a business trip or a vacation trip.

 But don't worry!
-We'll show you four quick tips on how to support a restful sleep on the go and in unfamiliar places!
-By the way, you can read here how to specifically counteract jet lag and the effects of a time zone change.
+We'll show you four quick tips on how to support a restful sleep on the go and in strange places!
+By the way, you can read about how to specifically combat jet lag and the effects of a time zone change here.

 #1 Creating the ideal sleeping environment

-Quietness, relaxation and a comfortable sleeping environment are important prerequisites for restful sleep.
-Especially when we are out and about and when sleeping in "unfamiliar beds", our sleeping environment and its smells, noises or the room climate quickly appear unfamiliar and unfamiliar.
+Peace, relaxation and a comfortable sleeping environment are important prerequisites for a restful sleep.
+Especially when we are traveling and sleeping in “strange beds”, our sleeping environment and its smells, noises or the room climate quickly appear unfamiliar and unfamiliar.

 On the go

-Depending on the duration and travel time of the trip, it is sometimes unavoidable to sleep in the car, train or plane while travelling.
-Loud noises, such as machine noise or fellow passengers, can disrupt sleep on the go.
-It is best to use earplugs or fixed headphones to block out noise and find more peace.
-The tight airplane or car seat can also stand in the way of a restful sleep because you simply cannot find a comfortable sleeping position.
-With a travel pillow you can also create some comfort in unfamiliar lying or sitting positions and prevent headaches and neck pain in particular.
-A sleep mask can also be a good idea if too much or too much light is keeping us from sleeping when we are out and about.
-An ideal sleeping environment cannot always be found when travelling, but with some advance planning it is possible to support good sleep quality and get restful sleep appropriate to the circumstances when travelling.
+Depending on the duration and time of the journey, it is sometimes unavoidable to sleep in the car, train or plane while on the move.
+Loud noises, such as machine noise or fellow passengers, can disrupt sleep while on the move.
+It's best to use earplugs or sturdy headphones to block out noise and find more peace.
+The narrow plane or car seat can also get in the way of a restful sleep because you simply cannot find a comfortable sleeping position.
+With a travel pillow you can create some comfort even in unusual lying or sitting positions and particularly prevent headaches and neck pain.
+A sleep mask can also be a good idea if too bright or too much light prevents us from sleeping while on the move.
+An ideal sleep environment cannot always be found while traveling, but with some planning in advance, it is possible to support good quality sleep and get a restful night's sleep, even when traveling.

-Also at the destination, numerous factors can affect our sleep.
-The choice of your accommodation is therefore important, because here too you should be able to set up a feel-good zone in order to be able to make your sleeping environment as pleasant as possible.
-Taking your own pillow with you when you travel can help you maintain familiar sleeping habits and increase the comfort of your hotel bed.
+Numerous factors can also affect our sleep at our destination.
+It is therefore important to choose your accommodation, because here too you should be able to set up a comfort zone in order to make your sleeping environment as pleasant as possible.
+Taking your own pillow with you when traveling can help you maintain familiar sleeping habits and increase comfort in your hotel bed.
 It is also a good idea to choose a hotel that is in a quiet area.
-This way you ensure that the hustle and bustle is no longer chasing you at night and that you can fall asleep without disturbing noises, such as street noise.
-Also, before you go to bed, avoid particularly bright light (including screen light) and try to keep the bedroom as dark and cool as possible (16 °C – 18 °C).
-A pleasant sleeping environment promotes peaceful sleep and nothing stands in the way of a relaxed start to the day!
+This way you can ensure that the hustle and bustle no longer haunts you at night and that you can fall asleep without disturbing noises such as street noise.
+Also avoid particularly bright light (including screen light) before going to bed and try to keep the bedroom as dark as possible and at a cool temperature (16 °C - 18 °C).
+A pleasant sleeping environment promotes a peaceful sleep and nothing stands in the way of a rested start to your holiday!

 A sensible sleep routine supports your sleep!
-In order to sleep well in a strange place, you should try to deviate from your usual habits as little as possible.
-Stick to your usual sleep and wake times, sleep about the same length of time as usual, and eat your first and last meal of the day at the usual time.
-Especially when traveling through time zones, too many sleep breaks and naps can be counterproductive.
-They may reduce the need for sleep and reduce the natural fatigue that would help the body adjust to an earlier or later sleep time at the destination.
+In order to sleep well in a strange place, you should try to deviate from your habits as little as possible.
+Stick to your usual sleep and wake times, sleep for about the same amount of time as usual, and eat the first and last meals of the day at the usual time.
+Especially when traveling across time zones, too many sleep breaks and naps can be counterproductive.
+They may reduce the need for sleep and reduce the natural tiredness that would help the body adapt to an earlier or later sleep time at the destination.

-Our eating habits change when we travel.
-We tend to overeat and deviate from our usual diet.
-But try to change as little as possible and stay true to your routines.
-Also make sure that you eat easily digestible food that is as rich in protein and carbohydrates as possible so that you do not put additional strain on the body and at the same time provide it with enough energy.
+When we travel, our eating habits change.
+We tend to eat more than usual and deviate from our usual diet.
+But here too, try to change as little as possible and stay true to your routines.
+Also make sure to eat food that is easy to digest and as rich in protein and carbohydrates as possible so as not to put additional strain on the body and at the same time provide it with enough energy.

-Many people find it difficult to drink enough, especially when travelling.
-Especially when there are strong drafts or the dry air on the plane, it is all the more important to provide the body with sufficient liquid and to prevent dehydration.
-Drink at least 2 liters of water a day to stay fit and keep your metabolism active.
-Due to their stimulating effect, you should also avoid caffeinated and alcoholic foods, as these can disrupt sleep and prevent you from falling asleep easily.
-In this way you help your body to prepare for the night as usual in the evening and to fall asleep quickly.
+Many people find it difficult to drink enough, especially when traveling.
+Especially when there are strong drafts or the dry air on a plane, it is even more important to supply the body with enough fluids and prevent dehydration.
+Drink at least 2 liters of water a day to keep you fit and your metabolism active.
+Due to their stimulating effect, you should also avoid caffeinated and alcoholic foods, as these can disrupt sleep and make it difficult to fall asleep easily.
+In this way, you help your body prepare for the night as usual and fall asleep quickly.

 Ernährung und Schlaf auf Reisen